miregitgud/nufian-app/README.md

 Nufian Connect is a community-based mobile application that aims to solve problems in communications and informations faced by students and alumni alike.
 This app is based on Kotlin and uses Firebase backend services.

+## Features
++ Onboarding, Welcomes new users to the app, contains brief description and text about the app and it's goals.
++ Authentication, utilizes 'firebase authentication' and secure registering logics, ensuring each accounts are meant only for the desired users.
++ Profile Creation, giving access to newly registered users to complete their profiles with, but not limited to, mandatory identification.
++ Welcome screen, pretty self mandatory, along with texts that changes according to the current timezone the users in.
++ Home/Forum, 'main feature' of the app, giving users access to interact with each other via posts.
+Users can give 'likes', 'comments', and 'direct access to the poster's profile'.
++ Discover, list of available users registered, along with a search bar.
++ News, currently manually fetched, this feature gives users access to the latest news 'nurulfikri.ac.id' can offer.
++ Profile, serves as the face of every user, it allows user to upload profile pictures, upload projects, certificates, and edit their profiles with ease.

 ## Prototype

 Prototype of the app can be accessed through the link below: